m87-labs/moondream-python/README.md

 # Moondream Python Client Library

 Official Python client library for Moondream, a fast multi-function VLM.
-This client can target either (the Moondream Cloud)[https://moondream.ai/cloud] or a (Moondream Server)[https://moondream.ai/server].
+This client can target either [the Moondream Cloud](https://moondream.ai/cloud) or a [Moondream Server](https://moondream.ai/server).
 Both are free, though the cloud has a limits on the free tier.

 ## Features